Laura blasts Gulf Coast with wind, rain and wall of seawater

-LAKE ARTHUR, La.
+LAKE CHARLES, La.
 (AP) — Hurricane Laura pounded the Gulf Coast with ferocious wind and torrential rain and unleashed a wall of seawater that could push 40 miles inland as the Category 4 storm roared ashore Thursday in Louisiana near the Texas border.
+At least one person was killed.

 Laura battered a tall building in Lake Charles, blowing out windows as glass and debris flew to the ground.
 Police spotted a floating casino that came unmoored and hit a bridge.
 But hours after the hurricane made landfall, the wind and rain were still blowing too hard for authorities to check for survivors.